- Page Count: 357

 Echo is a seventeen year old thief who lives alone in the New York Public Library and was taken in at a young age by these bird-type Avicen people.
 The Avicen are at war with the Drakharin (dragon-ish people) and there’s a legend about a mythical firebird that could bring about the end of the war.
 There’s a complicated web of drama and allegiances going on within the Avicen, so Echo wants to find the firebird so she can finally be accepted by them.
 I’m making this all sound way more dull than it really was… I should stop writing reviews when I’m tired.
 IT’S A REALLY GOOD & fast-paced story I promise!

 The story’s told through the split POVs of Echo, Caius the Drakharin Dragon Prince, and Dorian (the guard who’s in love with the prince), which worked super well.
-Caius is overthrown by his sister while he’s trying to find the firebird for his own reasons and eventually ends up helping Echo after he takes her as a prisoner.
-And there is no instalove so yay.
+Caius is overthrown by his sister while he’s trying to find the firebird for his own reasons and eventually ends up helping Echo when he takes her as a prisoner.

 The worldbuilding was fine in that there was enough for the story to make sense, but there could have been so much more done with all of the cool elements!
 This book had SO much potential and I kept feeling like the writing just wasn’t letting it be everything that it could be.
 I had a really flimsy sense of everything… even the romance.